Case study · custom software

 Why pivot from web to native instead of pushing the web-app harder?

 By treating the platforms as one product with platform-native UI shells.
 We kept the existing API and data model from the web-app — already in production — and built thin native shells on Mac and Windows that shared a single core layer for state, networking, and business logic.
 One designer set the desktop interaction language across both.
-That collapsed two builds into ~1.4× the work of one, not 2×.Did the web-app get deprecated?
+That collapsed two builds into roughly 1.4× the work of one, not 2×.Did the web-app get deprecated?

 No. Web stayed as the marketing surface, the trial onboarding flow, and the read-only dashboard for casual users.
 The native apps became the workspace for the customers who were paying for the depth.
 That two-tier shape preserved the marketing and acquisition funnel the client had built around the web product, while moving the value-dense workflows to a runtime that could carry them.Why publish this case study anonymized?